krish-shahh/Kaleidoscope/README.md

 # Kaleidoscope
-Website created by Krish Shah (Class of '22) for Northern Burlington High School's Literary Magazine and Newspaper.
+Website created by Krish Shah (Class of '22) for Northern Burlington High School's Literary Magazine.